Shopify/liquid/_tags/raw.md

 description: An overview of raw tags in the Liquid template language.
 ---

 Temporarily disables tag processing.
-This is useful for generating certain content (eg, Mustache, Handlebars) that uses conflicting syntax.
+This is useful for generating certain content that uses conflicting syntax, such as [Mustache](https://mustache.github.io/) or [Handlebars](https://handlebarsjs.com/).

 <p class="code-label">Input</p>
 ```liquid